rtCamp/Frappe-Manager/docs/reference/architecture.md

 - `fm__<bench>__redis-cache-data`, `fm__<bench>__redis-queue-data`: Redis persistence.
 - `fm__<bench>__mailpit-data`: the mailpit message database.

-The bench's `workspace/` directory is a bind mount, not a volume, and is mounted at `/workspace` in `frappe`, `nginx`, `socketio`, `schedule` and every worker.
-One filesystem, so a code change is visible to all of them at once, and in `dev` `bench watch` rebuilds assets without a restart.
+How the workspace reaches the containers is the other thing the runtime decides.
+A `mount` bench binds the whole directory as `./workspace:/workspace` into `frappe`, `nginx`, `socketio`, `schedule` and every worker: one filesystem, so a code change is visible to all of them at once, and in `dev` `bench watch` rebuilds assets without a restart.
+An `image` bench carries the code in its image instead, binding in only the site directory, `common_site_config.json`, `apps.txt`, `logs` and `config`, so nothing on the host can mask what was baked.
+Either way it is a bind mount, not a Docker volume.

 ---